The Claire Tow Professor Of Anthropology

 Paige West joined the faculty at Barnard College and Columbia University in 2001, the year after earning her Ph.D.
 Rutgers University.
 Dr. West has worked in Papua New Guinea since 1996 and has conducted over 90 months of field-based research in the country.

-Dr. West’s general research interest is the relationship between society and the environment.
+Dr. West’s broad scholarly interest is the relationship between societies and their environments.
 More specifically, she has written about the linkages between environmental conservation and international development, the material and symbolic ways in which the natural world is understood and produced, the aesthetics and poetics of human social relations with nature, and the creation of commodities and practices of consumption.